mi-xzs/Repmi/README.md

 # Repmi

+**Welcome to Repmi!**

+A motivational workout tracker that introduces game-like elements to help users stay consistent, with a clear visual representation of their metrics.

 **A production-grade mobile fitness tracker — workout logging, deep analytics, gamification, and social features — built with React Native, Expo, TypeScript, and Supabase.**

 ![React Native](https://img.shields.io/badge/React_Native-0.81-20232A?logo=react&logoColor=61DAFB)